mmollina/Cpp_and_R/README.md

 ### Preliminaries

-1. Create a new empty GitHub repository
+1. Create a new empty GitHub repository and clone it into your computer.

 2. Install packages `devtools` and `roxygen2`